 07 Why hydraulic shifting?

-The Kindernay XIV is hydraulically activated for many of the same reasons that performance braking systems on bicycles, motorcycles and cars are hydraulic, and not cable operated.
+The Kindernay gear hubs are hydraulically activated for many of the same reasons that performance braking systems on bicycles, motorcycles and cars are hydraulic, and not cable operated.
 The hydraulic system is sealed against the elements, and not affected by corrosion, mud, sand, etc, ensuring a consistent level of performance over time.
 With mineral oil as the hydraulic fluid, virtually no maintenance is required.
 Hydraulics make cable routing much easier, as hydraulic cables can be routed through tight bends, etc. without affecting performance, unlike steel cables, which see a significant rise in friction and wear rate, if routed through a tight bend.
 Hydraulic hoses and oil is significantly lighter than traditional steel shifter cables and housing.
 Last, but not least, the hydraulic setup is able to transfer much more force than a cable operated system, this allows the Kindernay XIV to shift gears under much higher load than would be possible with a cable operated system.

 08 What kind of hydraulic fluid is used in the HYSEQ shifter unit?